London's Canary Wharf Sets Sights On Hotels To Fill Empty Offices

 Overhauling offices will be costly, with the owners and any hotel operators likely to face costs running into the hundreds of millions of pounds or more.

 The area's landlord, Canary Wharf Group (CWG) has had a tricky time financially.
-It said in April that its property values had fallen 15% in a year, driven by falling demand for offices, and last month it saw its credit rating cut further into junk territory by credit agency Fitch.
+It said in April that its property values had fallen 15 per cent in a year, driven by falling demand for offices, and last month it saw its credit rating cut further into junk territory by credit agency Fitch.

 “There are certainly opportunities for us to introduce uses which are under-supplied,” John Mulqueen, chief investment officer at CWG, told Reuters, adding hotels were a compelling option for vacant space.